CheckiePy/CheckiePyDocs/SECURITY.md

 via the [GitHub collaborator API][api1]. @CheckiePy will be added to a team that has access to the enabled repository.
 If an existing team cannot be found, we'll create a "Services" team with *push* access to the enabled repository.
-This is necessary for @CheckiePy to see pull requests, make comments, and update pull request statuses.
+This is necessary for [@CheckiePyBot] to see pull requests, make comments, and update pull request statuses.

 [@CheckiePyBot]: https://github.com/CheckiePyBot